albar965/albar965.github.io/littlenavmap-faq.md

 ./littlenavmap: /lib/x86_64-linux-gnu/libc.so.6: version GLIBC_2.34' not found (required by ./littlenavmap)
 ```

 Use the *Little Navmap* build based on Ubuntu 20.04.
-You can find it in the assets of every release on Github.
+You can find it in the assets of every release on GitHub.
 For example [LittleNavmap-linux-20.04-{{ page.release-version }}.tar.gz](https://github.com/albar965/littlenavmap/releases/download/v{{ page.release-version }}/LittleNavmap-linux-20.04-{{ page.release-version }}.tar.gz).

 The functionality of this build is identical to the 22.04 builds.